-This financial report complies with Australian Accounting Standards and International Financial Reporting Standards as issued by the International Acounting Standards board.
+This financial report complies with Australian Accounting Standards and International Financial Reporting Standards issued by the International Accounting Standards Board.
+The accounting policies adopted are consistent with those of the previous financial year except that the Trust has adopted the following new or amended standards which became applicable on 1 July 2009.